unfriendly/unfriendly.github.io/README.md

-Thanks to MCApollo for the help, and making this happen!
+Thanks to MCApollo for the help, in making this happen!